jibf/unified_benchmark/README.md

 ## :star: Introducing DrafterBench

-The DrafterBench is designed to evaluate language models (LLMs) as an agent to automate monotonous, low-tech, and high-labor-intensity tasks in industry.
-The drawing revision task, in Civil Engineering, complained by drafters and engineers is our starting point.
+The DrafterBench is designed to evaluate large language models (LLMs) as an agent to automate monotonous, low-tech, and high-labor-intensity tasks in industry.
+Our starting point is the drawing revision task complained about by drafters and engineers in **civil engineering**.
 We took a deep dive into the expected workflow of automation agents on these tasks, simulated the work situation, and evaluated the strengths and limitations of LLMs as automation agents.

 ![Automation Workflow](/figure/workflow.png "Automation Workflow")

-DrafterBench focues on four essential capabilities:
+DrafterBench focuses on four essential capabilities:
-- **Adpating dynamic language styles**
+- **Adapting dynamic language styles**
 - **Complex function callings**
 - **Batch processing**
 - **Critical thinking**

-DrafterBench provides a comprehensive evaluation on the LLMs with a total of 1920 user instructions over 12 types if drawing revision tasks.
+DrafterBench provides a comprehensive evaluation of LLMs with a total of 1920 user instructions over 12 types of drawing revision tasks.

 ## :ski: Table of Contents